camera

 Description:

-For perspective cameras the frustum is defined with FOV
+For perspective cameras the frustum is defined with FOV, the vertical field of view, NEARP, and FARP.

 The camera direction can be defined in three different ways using: